 Staples Ellis handles wrongful death lawsuits in the Pensacola area and throughout North Florida.
 With over 70 years of combined legal experience, we have a proven history of pursuing successful claims.
 Although no amount of money can ever replace a life, pursuing a civil lawsuit may help you find justice and peace of mind.

 What is considered wrongful death in Florida?

-A wrongful death lawsuit, whether in Florida or across the country, is a type of claim filed in a Florida tort court on behalf of a person killed as a result of the negligence or otherwise wrongful conduct of another.
-Wrongful death lawsuits are most often filed by Pensacola area personal injury lawyers who specialize in the litigating of such cases.
+A wrongful death lawsuit, whether in Florida or across the country, is a type of claim filed in a Florida tort court on behalf of a person killed as a result of the negligence or otherwise improper conduct of another.
+Wrongful death lawsuits are most often filed by Florida personal injury lawyers who specialize in litigating such cases.
 A wrongful death lawsuit is designed to hold liable parties accountable for their actions and financially compensate the executor of the estate (typically family) for the loss of a loved one.
-Finally, a wrongful death lawsuit must be filed in Florida within two years of the deceased person’s death.
+Finally, the lawsuit must be filed in Florida within two years of the deceased person’s death.

 The only party who can bring a wrongful death lawsuit In Florida is the personal representative of the deceased person’s estate.
 If the decedent did not have a will, the court-appointed estate administrator can do so.
 In both cases, the lawsuit is filed on behalf of the beneficiaries of the estate which includes: